$125 off any CGM Plan. Use code FALL125

 • 34 grams of protein

 A frozen burrito or wrap is a classic frozen food item.
-Unfortunately, some wraps or burritos may come with more processed foods and can be high in carbs.
-Luckily, there are some options that may be slightly better in terms of nutrition.
+Unfortunately, some wraps or burritos contain more processed foods and are high in carbs.
+Luckily, some options may be slightly better in terms of nutrition.

-One of these options is the Keto Steak Chili with Refried “Beans” from 518 Kitchen.
-This plate is similar to a deconstructed burrito and is keto friendly.
-It contains 34 grams of protein, eight grams of fiber, and sits at 800 calories.
+One of these options is Keto Steak Chili with Refried "Beans" from 518 Kitchen.
+This plate is similar to a deconstructed burrito and is keto-friendly.
+It contains 34 grams of protein and eight grams of fiber and sits at 800 calories.

-While this type of meal can be quite satiating due to the protein, fat, and fiber content, it’s important to note that it is higher in fats, so you may want to be careful with your portion size.
+While this type of meal can be quite satiating due to its protein, fat, and fiber content, it's important to note that it is higher in fat, contributing to its higher calorie count, so you may want to be careful with your portion size.
+Try cutting the meal in half to make two portions, and add some non-starchy vegetables to add bulk to the meal and increase nutrient density without too many extra calories.

 4) Chicken Pesto from Primal Kitchen